Higgs1/DTMF-Generator-Webapp/README.md

 DTMF-Generator-Webapp
 =====================

+_Has been put on hold until the audio api gains support_

 Another HTML5 webapp that generates all 16 DTMF tones that features both an interactive mode and an automatic playback mode.

 License